resource-watch/slate/source/includes/api/_metadata.md

 ## Updating a metadata

-Partial update
+Partial update:

-"application" and "language" attributes are required and it is mandatory to include them in the payload.
+The "application" and "language" attributes are required and it is mandatory to include them in the payload.

 ```shell
 curl -X PATCH https://api.resourcewatch.org/v1/dataset/<dataset-id>/metadata \